arjpar/WebShield/README.md

 WebShield is and will always remain free, with all core ad-blocking functionality available to everyone.
 We believe in keeping the web clean and accessible, without hiding essential features behind paywalls.

-As an independent, self-funded project, WebShield relies exclusively on funds out of my pocket and user donations to sustain its development.
+As an independent, self-funded project, WebShield relies exclusively on funds out of my pocket and user contributed funds to sustain its development.
 This funding model is intentional—it ensures our incentives align perfectly with our users' interests.
 By choosing this path over revenue from ads, tracking, or deals with ad companies, we maintain our independence and stay true to our privacy-first principles.

 WebShield+ offers a tiered support system: the more you contribute, the greater your influence on WebShield's future development.
 Your level of support directly correlates with the weight your voice carries in shaping our roadmap and future features.